-The dE/dx or dN/dx resolution for electrons in the 1 T data per meter of track length with 60% coverage was measured to be 3.6% for the dE/dx truncation method and 2.9% for the template fit method using the successive distances between the hits.

-The single electron efficiency at high hit rates was studied.
-For hit rates up 1.4 kHz per chip a reduction of at most 0.6% in the relative efficiency was measured.

-22 Hit bursts due to highly ionising particles were characterized.

-The resolution in the precision plane as a function of the incident track angle was measured in the B=1 T data using reconstructed circle tracks.
+- The dE/dx or dN/dx resolution for electrons in the 1 T data per meter of track length with 60% coverage was measured to be 3.6% for the dE/dx truncation method and 2.9% for the template fit method using the successive distances between the hits. - The single-electron efficiency at high hit rates was studied.
+For hit rates up 5.7 kHz per chip a reduction of at most 0.6% in the relative efficiency was measured. - 22 Hit bursts due to highly ionising particles were characterised. - The resolution in the precision plane as a function of the local track angle was measured in the B=1 T data using reconstructed circle tracks.
+The

-- ${25}$ The resolution in the precision plane is as expected independent of the - incident angle φ within an uncertainty of 16 μ m. - The projected particle identification (PID) performance of a GridPix - 28 Pixel TPC in the proposed ILD experiment at a future ILC e+e- collider - was presented using the B=1 T test beam results for the measured electron - PID resolution.
-The expected pion-kaon PID separation for momenta in the - range of 2.5-45 GeV/c at $\cos \theta = 0$ is more than $5.5(4.5)\sigma$ for the template - fit (dE/dx truncation) method. - 33 Keywords: Micromegas, gaseous pixel detector, micro-pattern gaseous - 34 detector, Timepix, GridPix, pixel time projection chamber
+- 25 resolution in the precision plane is as expected independent of the local - track angle φ within an uncertainty of 16 μ m. - The projected particle identification (PID) performance for a GridPix - 28 Pixel TPC in the proposed ILD experiment at a future ILC e+e- collider - is presented using the B=1 T test beam results for the measured electron - 30 PID resolution.
+The expected pion-kaon PID separation for momenta in the - range of 2.5-45 GeV/c at $\cos \theta = 0$ is more than $5.5(4.5)\sigma$ for the template - 32 fit (dE/dx truncation) method. - 33 Keywords: Micromegas, gaseous pixel detector, micro-pattern gaseous - 34 detector, Timepix, GridPix, pixel time projection chamber